Here’s a sample resume we recently produced for a Professor in Malaysia.

 [There’s no need to list your references; if HR is interested in you they will ask you for them.]

-What Hiring Managers Look for in Professor Resumes
+Key Pointers Hiring Managers Look For in Professor Resumes

 - Your resume should provide a complete overview of your career experience, detailing in whatever length necessary your experience with teaching, research, publications, presentations, and committee and community involvement, as well as your own educational credentials and certifications.